hardikroongta8/mychats_backend/README.md

 - Emojis and image attachments
 - User profile management

+## Client Application
+The client application for MyChats is built using [Flutter](https://flutter.dev/) framework and can be found in the [mychats_client](https://github.com/hardikroongta8/mychats_client) repository.

 ## Getting Started
 1. Clone this repository to your local machine or download the source code.
 2. Open a terminal and navigate to the project's root directory.